 The Sustainable Development Goals (SDGs), otherwise known as the Global Goals, are a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity.
-Please consider these SDGs as you think about and prepare your submission on choices and their implications.
+Please consider these SDGs as you think about and prepare your submission on the future of resource recovery.